 Electronic transcripts will be considered official only if they are sent directly from the accredited institution and received directly by the Online Enrollment Office at email@example.com.
 A transcript sent directly to the student's Enrollment Advisor will be considered as unofficial and will need to be re-sent to the official etranscripts address.

 Official Transcripts, Scores & Conditional Admission

-The University must receive official transcripts for all institutions attended before any student can be considered fully admitted into the University.
+The University must receive official transcripts for all institutions attended, as entered on their online application, before any student can be considered fully admitted into the University.